 Staff members hope new managers will solve the problems they perceive in their department or agency.
 Perhaps the previous manager would not take on an issue that has existed for years.

 Deciding on which problems to solve requires strategic decisions.
 What is the potential payoff and what is the cost in time used?

 Too much time responding to problems means that visioning, innovating, team-building, and professional development get short shrift.

-Time spent in a manager’s own unit should not crowd out efforts to develop outside relationships.
+Time spent in a manager's unit should not crowd out efforts to develop outside relationships.
 In government, affiliations with other departments are vital, just as they are across divisions of large consulting firms.
-Planning managers complete for department resources with units that may have more clout, such as police and fire department in cities, or engineering units in consulting firms.
+Planning managers complete for department resources with units that may have more clout, such as police and fire departments in cities, or engineering units in consulting firms.
 Relationships draw attention to the good work your department is doing.

 Time triage is an essential skill for new planning managers.
 Mastering the skill of making good time decisions will help you become a planning leader who gets things done.

 About the Author